 These homemade St. Patrick’s Day dog treats are made using one batch of dough that has been split, naturally tinted in shades of green and gold, and then marbled together before cutting into treats for baking.
-Check out the details below on how to make you own special marbled St. Patrick’s Day treats for lucky furfriends.
+Check out the details below on how to make you own special marbled St. Patrick’s Day green and gold dog treats for lucky furfriends.
 Or people, if you prefer!

 Fun with Treats

 Dogs and Colour

 Contrary to what many people believe, dogs are not colour blind.
 They just see colours (and more) quite differently than people.
 Check out our post on dog vision vs. human vision for details and side-by-side photo examples.
 They don’t really care about colourful or pretty treats, though.
 They care about delicious scents and flavours.
 But we humans can have a little fun when making and sharing treats.
 Fun shapes and colours for me, doggone delicious for them.
 Win win!
 We’re having fun in dog treat kitchen making marbled St. Patrick’s Day treats.

 Easy Single Dough Marbled Treats